Getting ready for the PSTN & ISDN Switch Off

 When is this going to happen?

 It's happening now.
-BT Openreach announced the retirement of the PSTN (and therefore WLR lines) in 2017.
-BT Openreach WLR lines connect to the PSTN.
-WLR lines also connect to ISDN2 and 30 which are also being switched off in the same timeline.
-As of 5th September 2023, WLR lines are at “stop-sell” stage, ahead of a full planned Switch Off by January 2027.
+BT Openreach announced the retirement of the PSTN in 2017.
+In September 2023, WLR lines went into “stop-sell” stage, ahead of a full planned Switch Off by January 2027.

 What does this mean for the BT telephony service?

-BT only provide Openreach lines, therefore are providing Digital Voice over the new Openreach line types from the 5th September 2023.
+BT only provides WLR Openreach lines, therefore could only provide Digital Voice over new Openreach “all-IP” lines from September 2023.

 What Digital Voice options do TalkTalk Business offer?

-TalkTalk Business offer a range of Digital Voice solutions that stretch all the way up to hundreds of users.
+TalkTalk Business offer a range of Digital Voice solutions from single user Digital Phone line through Zoom and Mitel solutions for up to hundreds of users.
 We also offer SIP Trunking.

 Which access services and technologies will TalkTalk Business offer in the future?

-Ultimately, all connections will no longer work after 31st December, 2026, so you will be left without a functioning phone system.
+Ultimately, all WLR connections will no longer work after 31st January, 2027, so you will be left without a functioning phone system.
 In turn, this could be highly disruptive for your business in terms continuing to serve customers effectively or running normal business functions.
+Speak to us as soon as you can about your options as soon as you can.